Free museums in London

 - Check out more Roman ruins and artefacts at the London Mithraeum, an ancient temple that was left untouched for centuries.

-Free festivals in London
+Free festivals and seasonal events in London

 - Celebrate Chinese New Year in London's Chinatown, the biggest celebrations outside Asia.